theonjs/theon/README.md

 I wrote this library to mitigate my frustration while writting further programmatic API clients to HTTP APIs in JavaScript environments.

 After dealing with recurrent scenarios, I realized that the process is essentially boilerplate in most cases, and a specific solution can be conceived to simplify the process and provide recurrent features to satifify common needs.

+In most scenarios when creating APIs you have to build an abstract programmatic layer which maps to specific HTTP resources, mostly when dealing with REST oriented HTTP services.
+With `theon` you can decouple those parts and provide a convenient abstraction between the HTTP interface details and programmatic API consumers.

+Additionally, it provides a set of rich features to make you programmatic layer more powerful for either you as API builder and your API consumers, through a hierarchical middleware layer allowing you to plugin intermediate logic, custom validators.

 ## Installation